 Before that day, I had never seen orangutans "in real life".
 I only knew them from documentaries.

 When I arrive at the Sepilok Centre, there are a few tourists, but the place is not crowded.
 I buy my ticket, watch the small eco-educational film projected in an air-conditioned room, before taking a long wooden footbridge which leads, through the jungle, to the platform where the monkeys are fed.

 I am rather pleasantly surprised.
 Whatever one may think of this center (I was initially afraid of a vulgar tourist trap), we are not at the zoo or the circus.

 A part of the jungle has been "fitted out", to allow visitors of all ages to observe the monkeys, from a large wooden platform.
 So we don't wade in the wet leaves full of greedy leeches, phew!

 Nevertheless, it is quite humid under the canopy of the gigantic trees, I drip.
 We tip our heads back to see the top.
 It is dizzying.

 Some orangutans are already installed on their own platform, hung on a big tree, itself connected to other trunks by big ropes.

 The caretakers arrive soon after, with buckets of bananas.
 They sit down quietly, without any sudden gesture, in the middle of the monkeys, and begin the distribution, without ostentation.

 The Sepilok orangutan meal: the video

 Updated 2018.
-The orangutan has truly become the emblematic animal of wildlife that has fallen victim to deforestation.
-Illustration with the video below, where we see an orangutan from Borneo in front of a bulldozer.
-Distributed by the organization International Animal RescueIt went viral on Twitter in early June 2018 (but the video is actually from 2013).
+The orangutan has really become the emblematic animal of wildlife victim of deforestation.
+Illustration with the video below, where we see an orangutan of Borneo facing a bulldozer.
+Diffused by the organization International Animal RescueIt went viral on Twitter in early June 2018 (but the video is actually from 2013).